qubixq/qemu-discord-rpc/README.md

 ## Features

 - 🖥️ Automatically detects running QEMU virtual machines
-- 🎮 Shows VM status on your Discord profile
+- 🎮 Shows VM status on your Discord profile with runtime
 - ⏱️ Displays how long the VM has been running
-- 🔄 Real-time updates every 15 seconds
+- 🔄 Real-time updates (configurable interval)
 - 💾 Saves Discord application settings locally
+- ⚙️ Easy configuration management with built-in editor
 - 🚀 Lightweight and easy to use
+- 📦 Multiple installation options

 ## Prerequisites